GiacomoPope/LenstraECM/README.md

 Maybe I could use the nice Latex support GitHub now has to give an overview of how this algorithm works... :eyes:

-Calling `factor(N)` from `factor.py` first looks for small prime factors (`trial_division.py`) and then uses ECM factoring for remaining factors.
+Calling `factor(N)` from `factor.py` first looks for small prime factors (`trial_division.py`).
+Then, the integer is checked to be a perfect power with `gmpy2` `is_power()`.
+When this evaluates to `True`, we take the $k$th root with `perfect_power.py`.
+After these two initial pre-computations, the composite number is attempted to be factored using ECM.
 The interesting code is in `lenstra_ecm.py`.
 Work should be done to better handle when `lenstra_ecm(N)` finds no factor.
 At the moment when no factor is found it tries one more time with larger bounds, then just gives up.
 Not so stylish...

 If you wanted to use this yourself, then `import factor from factor` should just work, and the output is a dictionary of primes and exponents.